 When the weather starts to cool off, you might be wondering about how you’ll take full advantage of your heating and cooling.
 After all, HVAC expenses can make up a big portion of your monthly electric bill.
-To try and find ways to save, some people look closely at their thermostat.
+To try and find ways to save, some people look closely at their thermostats.
 Is there a setting they can use to increase efficiency?

-The bulk of thermostats include both a ‘Fan’ or ‘Fan On’ setting.
+The bulk of thermostats includes both a ‘Fan’ or ‘Fan On’ setting.
 But if the fan is going during a regular cycle, what can the fan setting offer for an HVAC system?
 This guide will help.
 We’ll review just what the fan setting is and when you can use it to reduce costs during the summer or winter.

 What Is the Fan Setting on My Thermostat?

 For the majority of thermostats, the fan setting indicates that the air handler’s blower fan remains on.
-Certain furnaces will run at a low level in this setting, but in most cases heating or cooling isn’t being generated.
+Certain furnaces will run at a low level in this setting, but in most cases, heating or cooling isn’t being generated.
 The ‘Auto’ setting, on the other hand, will turn on the fan during a heating or cooling cycle and turn it off after the cycle is over.